IkeAlmighty/takeikesstuff/README.md

 ## Challenge 3: Crypto.createCipheriv

-This app stores phone numbers so that I can contact people who have claimed my random house items, so I needed to encrypt those numbers for safely.
+This app stores phone numbers so that I can contact people who have claimed my random house items, so I needed to encrypt those numbers for safety.
 Javascript has Crypto.createCipheriv for that!
 It was pretty straight forward but I was slightly thrown off by the initialization vector the first couple times I read the documentation.
-From what I understand, the initialization vector acts similarly to a seed for a random generator, where it mapps each different random value per input value, depending on the initialization vector.
+From what I understand, the initialization vector acts similarly to a seed for a random generator, where it maps each different random value per input value, depending on the initialization vector.
 This means that encrypting the word 'hello' with two different initialization vectors results in different results.
 I don't want my iv value to be random like examples suggest though, because my I will be encrypting and decrypting the same phone number across different sessions.
 So, I created my encryption function with an optional iv flag.

     export function encrypt(text, useIV = false) {
         /*